grip-on-software/server-framework/README.md

 ## Installation and building

 The latest version of GROS server framework module and its dependencies can be installed using `pip install gros-server`.
+In order to use LDAP as the authentication scheme, use `pip install gros-server[ldap]`.

 Another option is to build the module from this repository, which allows using the most recent development code.
 Some functionality of the server framework is